IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_plan.md

     <li>How bad do you want to complete your project? (p.
 68)</li>
     <li>Why do you want to complete your project? (p.
 68-69)</li>
     </ul>
     (<strong>Why are you doing this project?</strong> What are you discovering here?
 What questions are you asking?
-What are you exploring?)</td>
+What are you exploring? <strong>Show and discuss prior work as evidence of your ability to engage in this project.</strong>)</td>
 </tr>
 <tr>
     <td><strong>Target Audience</strong></td>